hwdsl2/setup-ipsec-vpn/docs/manage-users.md

 # Manage VPN Users

 By default, a single user account for VPN login is created.
 If you wish to view or manage users for the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, read this document.
-For IKEv2, see [Manage client certificates](ikev2-howto.md#manage-client-certificates).
+For IKEv2, see [Manage IKEv2 clients](ikev2-howto.md#manage-ikev2-clients).

 * [Manage VPN users using helper scripts](#manage-vpn-users-using-helper-scripts)
 * [View VPN users](#view-vpn-users)